-I could easily sum this out to: Not bad!…not bad at all.
-However, where would be the fun be in that without breaking it all down to the nitty gritty?
+I could easily sum this out as: Not bad!…not bad at all.
+However, where would the fun be in that without breaking it all down to the nitty-gritty?
 We have already spent a lot of time with the unit, allowing us to get comfortable with it and throw a lot of rocks at it to see how it holds up (disclaimer: we didn’t actually throw physical rocks at it).

-Although you have the ethernet connection on the back, you will more than likely find yourself using WiFi out of the pure convenience of it.
-Although ethernet will give you faster connectivity, it is a small little PC and not a wickedly custom built gaming system–thus you probably won’t be doing much that will require anything more than WiFi.
+Although you have an ethernet connection on the back, you will more than likely find yourself using WiFi out of the pure convenience of it.
+Although ethernet will give you faster connectivity, it is a small little PC and not a wickedly custom-built gaming system–thus you probably won’t be doing much that will require anything more than WiFi.
 That being said, we found WiFi to hold up pretty well.
-It wasn’t mind blowing when it comes to speed, but it was great when it comes to range (on par with any laptop).
-Even though speed wasn’t mind blowing, it still provided what a typical consumer needs.
+It wasn’t mind-blowing when it comes to speed, but it was great when it comes to range (on par with any laptop).
+Even though speed wasn’t mind-blowing, it still provided what a typical consumer needs.
 Plus, most consumers don’t have a connection fast enough yet, to overtake the WiFi speeds it does deliver.

 In our WiFi benchmarks, we found the unit to have a fast response time (ping) of around 16ms.
 We bottlenecked around 76Mbps in our downstream and around 32Mbps in our upstream.
 Since the average consumer still carries around a 30-50Mbps connection, this fits in quite well.
 It won’t be until “gigabit” internet becomes a norm across the nation that the average will slip beyond the capabilities of its WiFi, and when that happens, I am sure Azulle will have an even better unit out (or six).

-It is important to mention that the two networks we tested the unit against include a 300Mbps and a 1Gbps+ access scenario (including a WiFi network that can more than handle it all with).
+It is important to mention that the two networks we tested the unit against include a 300Mbps and a 1Gbps+ access scenario (including a WiFi network that can more than handle it all).

 Overall system performance is fantastic, on par with a (modern) laptop that would typically run you anywhere from $400-$500.
 Windows boots quickly and app/software response time is excellent.
 In fact, I have a small 11-inch $350-$400 HP Laptop (11-e115nr) sitting on my desk right now that the Byte3 does circles around.